 Your secret place in Brazil

-Nestled in the mountains of Minas Gerais, Ouro Preto is one of Brazil’s most fascinating colonial cities.
-Recognized as a UNESCO World Heritage Site, this city was an important center during the gold boom in the 18th century.
-Today, its cobbled streets and baroque architecture, with masterpieces such as the Church of St. Francis of Assisi, offer visitors a journey back in time.
+Nestled in the mountains of Minas Gerais, Ouro Preto is one of the most fascinating colonial cities in Brazil.
+Recognized as a UNESCO World Heritage Site, this city was an important center during the gold boom of the 18th century.
+Today, its cobblestone streets and baroque architecture, with masterpieces such as the Church of St. Francis of Assisi, offer visitors a trip back in time.

-Ouro Preto is famous for its vibrant cultural life, with annual festivals such as Holy Week and the Winter Festival attracting art and music lovers.
-The city is also an adventurer’s paradise, surrounded by mountainous landscapes, hiking trails and natural parks such as the Parque Estadual do Itacolomi.
+Ouro Preto is famous for its vibrant cultural life, with annual festivals such as Semana Santa and the Winter Festival attracting art and music lovers.
+The city is also an adventurer's paradise, surrounded by mountainous landscapes, hiking trails and natural parks such as Parque Estadual do Itacolomi.

-The local cuisine, with typical Minas Gerais dishes such as feijão tropeiro and pão de queijo, completes the experience of visiting this unique destination.
-Ouro Preto combines history, culture and nature, making it an essential stop for those who want to experience authentic colonial Brazil.
+The local gastronomy, with typical Minas Gerais dishes such as feijão tropeiro and pão de queijo, completes the experience of visiting this unique destination.
+Ouro Preto combines history, culture and nature, making it an essential stop for those who wish to get to know the authentic colonial Brazil.